jamf/NoMAD/README.md

 While not always tested on Sierra, it should work fine.
 Currently the project is in Swift 2.2.
 It almost nearly compiles in Swift 3.

+***Experimental Branch***

+New features in development, or otherwise risky and irresponsible behavior goes into this branch first.

 ***Thanks!***

 Thanks to a number of people for helping me out on this.
 Including those of you in the secret channel!